SysCV/qd-3dt/readme/INSTALL.md

 ```

 - You can create a virtual environment by the following:

+We use [pyenv](https://github.com/pyenv/pyenv#installation) as our Python version management tool.
+If you have experienced some installation issue, please refer to [Troubleshooting](https://github.com/pyenv/pyenv/wiki#suggested-build-environment).
+You may also use [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) for the following installation.

 ```bash
 # Add path to bashrc
 echo -e '\nexport PYENV_ROOT="$HOME/.pyenv"\nexport PATH="$PYENV_ROOT/bin:$PATH"' >> ~/.bashrc